-- When the sheer curtain is the base layer, it will only be visible when blackout layer is drawn open.
-Once your blackout curtains are drawn close, they will be the primary visible centerpiece of the window treatment.
+When the sheer drapes go behind the blackout drapes, they will only be visible when the blackout layer is drawn open.
+Once your blackout curtains are drawn close, the sheers will hide, making the blackouts the primarily visible centerpiece of the window treatment.

 Choose the Right Curtains

 With the layering order decided, it’s time to choose the fabric and style of your curtains.
-This will primarily be based on your room’s décor aesthetic, color palette, and overall feel:
+This will primarily be based on your room’s décor aesthetic, color palette, and overall feel.

 Pick the Proper Heading Styles

 While curtain headings may seem like subtle choices, they can affect both the style and function of your curtains.
 Here’s what you need to know about heading styles when you layer sheer and blackout curtains:

 Whether your blackout curtains are serving as your base or top layer, it’s important to select the right heading to ensure they properly block sunlight.
 Two of the best heading options for reducing incoming light are pinch pleat style and pencil pleat style.
 These heading styles allow minimal light to leak through edges, unlike some other styles such as grommet tops that leave openings for light to leak through.
 For further recommendations from our stylists, read our blog post with tips to reduce light leaks from edges of your blackout curtains.